-- 3. The objectives of the Providers' Forum are to: - a) Promote compatibility and interoperability among current and future global and regional navigation satellite systems by exchanging detailed information about planned or operating systems and the policies and procedures that govern their service provision, consistent with the template for information sharing among providers that was circulated prior to the first meeting; - b) Act as a mechanism to continue discussions on important issues addressed by the ICG that require focused inputs from system providers. - 4.
+3. The objectives of the Providers' Forum are to:

+- a) Promote compatibility and interoperability among current and future global and regional navigation satellite systems by exchanging detailed information about planned or operating systems and the policies and procedures that govern their service provision, consistent with the template for information sharing among providers that was circulated prior to the first meeting; - b) Act as a mechanism to continue discussions on important issues addressed by the ICG that require focused inputs from system providers. - 4.
 The Providers' Forum is not a policymaking body, but provides a means to promote discussion among system providers based on agreed guidelines for provision of open services, including transparency, cooperation, performance monitoring and spectrum protection; and agreed principles for ensuring compatibility and interoperability among systems.

-13 The Section B, Objectives, item 3 (a), the Section C, Membership, items 5, 5(b) and 6, the Section D, Procedures of work, structure and organization, item 7 were modified (highlighted in Bold Italic) as proposed and adopted at the twenty-third meeting of the Providers' Forum held in conjunction with the fourteenth meeting of the ICG.
+Section D, Procedures of work, structure and organization were modified (highlighted in Bold Italic) as proposed and adopted at the twenty-sixth meeting of the Providers' Forum held in conjunction with the sixteenth meeting of ICG